 The vertebrae are the 24 bones that are linked together to make up the spinal column.
 Just as the bones of the skull protect our brain, the bones of the spine protect the spinal cord.
 The spinal cord consists of a large collection of nerves that connects the brain to the rest of the body.

-In the center of each vertebra the doctor will see a large hole.
-Because the vertebrae are all linked together, these holes line up to form a “bony tube”, called the spinal canal, through which the spinal cord passes.
+In the center of each vertebra, the doctor will see a large hole.
+Because the vertebrae link together, these holes line up to form a “bony tube”, called the spinal canal, through which the spinal cord passes.
 This bony tube makes up the spinal canal, which provides protection and support for the spinal cord.

 To better understand how the parts of the spine work together, let’s look at a spinal segment.
 A spinal segment consists of two vertebrae, the intervertebral disc between the vertebrae, and the two nerve roots, one from each side that “branch off of ” the spine.
 The cervical vertebrae are the smallest vertebrae in the spine because they do not have the weight-bearing function of the vertebrae in the back.
 One pair of spinal nerves exits through the gap between the vertebrae in each segment.
 One common cause of pain comes from pressure on the nerve roots, sometimes causing pain and numbness in the neck or in the lower body.